pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 Run;

 ```
-The new diamond dataset with predicted price is exported to the spreadsheet and the total amount of predicted price from 3,000 diamonds is $12.7 million.
+The total amount of predicted price from 3,000 diamonds is $12.7 million.

 ### Model 2: Multiple Linear Regression with One Hot Dummy Features
 **Feature Selection - Forward Method**